Skip to Main Content

 Creatinine is a chemical waste product of creatine.
 Creatine is a chemical the body makes to supply energy, mainly to muscles.

 This test is done to see how well your kidneys work.
 Creatinine is removed by the body entirely by the kidneys.
-If kidney function is not normal, creatinine level in your urine decreases.
+If kidney function is not normal, the creatinine level in your urine decreases.

 This test can be used for the following: